czcorpus/kontext/INSTALL.md

    credentials validation)
 2. outside KonText application (log-in/log-out pages and user session validation are defined outside KonText)

-Because of that, all the *auth* plugins must implement methods which tell the KonText where log-in/log-out pages are:
+Because of that, all the *auth* plug-ins must implement methods which tell the KonText where log-in/log-out pages are:

 ```python
 def get_login_url(self):